 While WordPress itself is completely free, you need some additional components to build a fully functional website.

 - Domain name: $10 a year (here’s how to register a domain name).

 - Hosting: $5 a month (you can find 10 best WordPress hosting providers in this article).

-- (Optional) premium theme: $40+ (if you want to make your website look unique by using a premium design, but there are also free themes).
+- (Optional) premium theme: $40+ (if you want to make your website look unique by using a premium design, but there are also best themes).